 If you plan to drive yourself, give yourself between two and three hours to get there.
 From the airport, you'll head south and exit the roundabout onto Highway 180.
 There, you'll follow the signs to merge onto Cancun Kantunil/Mexio 180 D on the left headed towards Merido/Chichen Itza/Valladolid/Tizimin.
 After driving straight on this road for awhile, you'll take the Yucatan 79 exit going towards Chichen-Itza/Piste/Dzitas, keep to the right at the fork in the road and continue to follow the signs for Yucatan 70/Chichen Itza/Piste.
 You'll turn left onto Mexico 180 E, and after taking a slight right, Chichen Itza will appear on the left.

 Many people spend their whole lives dreaming of exploring the ruins left behind by the Maya.
 To do so, a bit of planning has to come in, especially figuring out how to get there.
 Flying into the Chichen Itza, review all of your options as you determine whether flying is the best choice for you.will be the method chosen by most because it makes the most sense financially and is the fastest way to get there.
 If you're planning to visit

-The following table shows how to reach some of the regional air charter companies.
+The following chart shows how to reach one of the regional air charter services.